Rei II: Cultural references

 In "Rei II" scientific concepts are used as well.
-During Operation Yashima, for example, Eva-00 uses a SSTO as a shield, while Eva-01 uses the Positron Sniper Rifle as a firearm, which draws its power from positron acceleration, generating a bright beam of photons.
+During Operation Yashima, for example, Eva-00 uses an SSTO as a shield, while Eva-01 uses the Positron Sniper Rifle as a firearm, which draws its power from positron particles, generating a bright beam of photons.
+The Positron Rifle is actually a self-propelled positron gun developed by the Strategic Self-Defence Forces and later requisitioned by Nerv for Eva units in the series.
+Angel Ramiel has a nuclear reactor in its body, fighting with a charged particle beam.
 The expression "phase transition space" is mentioned.
-The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten linked the espression to the phase change and the cosmological phase transition.
+The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten linked the expression to the phase change and the cosmological phase transition.
 The Magi System, a biological supercomputer composed of three computers that rule Nerv and Tokyo-3, is also mentioned for the first time in the episode.
 The Magi System is a democratic and rational system similar to the concept of artificial intelligence.
-Its name originates from the Biblical Magi who came from the East mentioned in the Gospel of Matthew, traditionally named Balthasar, Gaspar, and Melchior.
-According to the official Evangelion film books, like the three astrologers from whom it takes its name, the supercomputer is composed of three independent calculators that to solve any kind of problem consult each other and make a decision by majority.
-Writers Víctor Sellés de Lucas and Manuel Hernández-Pérez similarly wrote that, as later Christian traditional identified Magi as astrologers and scholars, the Magi System "operates as a council of the wise and sometimes even as an oracle of sorts".
+Its name originates from the Biblical Magi mentioned in the Gospel of Matthew, traditionally named Balthasar, Gaspar, and Melchior.
+Their names first appeared in an eighth-century religious chronicle named Excerpta Latina Barbari.
+According to the official Neon Genesis Evangelion film books, like the three astrologers from whom it takes its name, the supercomputer is composed of three independent calculators that to solve any kind of problem consult each other and make a decision by majority.
+Writers Víctor Sellés de Lucas and Manuel Hernández-Pérez similarly wrote that, as later Christian tradition identified Magi as astrologers and scholars, the Magi System "operates as a council of the wise and sometimes even as an oracle of sorts".

 Themes

-Rei's atittudine has been compared to the fragile and chaste women portrayed in fin de siècle art, while her image with the Moon in the background has led critics to link her to the Christian figure of the Virgin Mary.
+Rei's attitude has been compared to the fragile and chaste women portrayed in fin de siècle art, while her image with the Moon in the background has led critics to link her to the Christian figure of the Virgin Mary.
 Biblical Magi are also referenced in the episode.